pixelmatix/AnimatedGIFs/README.md

 ## Libraries
 In addition to the [SmartMatrix Library](http://docs.pixelmatix.com/SmartMatrix/index.html), this sketch requires the [SdFat Library](https://github.com/greiman/SdFat) which can be tricky to install correctly.

-[This tutorial](https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use/) explains the basics of installing libraries.
+[This Adafruit tutorial](https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use/) explains the basics of installing libraries.

 ### Troubleshooting
 Seeing this error means the SdFat library isn't installed (correctly):